openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 public static const APPEND: Int64 = 0o2000
 ```

-**Function:** Open in append mode - subsequent writes will append to end of file.
+**Function:** Open in append mode, subsequent writes will append to the end of the file.

 **Type:** Int64